 Making movies in Michigan is nothing new, but this weekend a film opens that has the potential to positively impact both the local economy and image of the state in a unique and ongoing manner.
 Jinn is the brainchild of writer/director Ajmal Zaheer Ahmad, and it was filmed in Michigan without financial support from a distributor or major studio.

 The film, which is notably and purposefully devoid of abandoned streetscapes, was shot in Detroit, Ann Arbor, Dearborn, Highland Park, Monroe, Port Austin and Bloomfield Hills.
-Location scouts creatively cast the Catholic convent, Immaculate Heart of Mary, as a mental hospital, utilized the old Model T plant, and even the University of Michigan makes a candid.
+Location scouts creatively cast the Catholic convent, Immaculate Heart of Mary, as a mental hospital.
+They utilized the old Model T plant, and even the University of Michigan makes a candid.
 Best of all the project was not just filmed here, but produced by a local company.

 Jinn is produced by Exxodus Pictures in Detroit, a company co-founded by filmmaker Ajmal Zaheer Ahmad and Richard Mandell, the CEO of One Reverse Mortgage.
 Mandell also serves as Executive Producer on this project alongside local physician, Najam Syed and entrepreneur Shahid Syed.
 The team is hoping to create the next big film franchise, and to continue to employ Michigan crews to grow the industry.